0.0.1#

 0.0.2#

-The Term of Office of all Project Directors shall commence at the adjournment of the April Board of Directors meeting, unless the motion ratifying their election specifies otherwise.
+The Term of Office of all other Project Directors shall commence at the adjournment of the April Board of Directors meeting.

 0.0.3#

-The Term of Office of all Project Directors shall extend until the adjournment of the April Board of Directors Meeting, unless the motion ratifying their election specifies otherwise.
+The Term of Office of all other Project Directors shall extend until the adjournment of the April Board of Directors Meeting.

 0.0.4#